boringparty/fancy-index-theme/README.md

 Anybody who is half-decent with CSS and such can clean this up, but it works well as is.

-It isn't in the screenshot, but if you had a readme.txt, it'll load it below the table.
+It isn't in the screenshot, but if you had a readme.md, it'll load the basic markdown (bold, italics, links, images) below the file listing.
+Each folder has its own readme.md, which is handy.

 ## NGINX Config